 Tarns are definitely not recommended in popular areas due to the risk of human contamination, especially the well known pitches such as Sprinkling Tarn and Angle Tarn in the Lake District.
 An inflow stream to a tarn is fine but we collect water well up from the entry point.
 In little frequented areas we have collected direct from a tarn on rare occasions when there was no feasible alternative in the time available.

 On low-level routes, accessible springs are very rare and streams generally run through inhabited land and livestock pasture.
 On these walks we normally buy water.
 Some public conveniences have drinking water taps specifically labelled as such.
 Some have taps that are not labelled but the water is under mains pressure - we have used these several times.

-Outdoor shops sell a variety of tough proprietary water bottles which are claimed to have various advantages for use on the hill, but in our experience, these are solutions to problems that don't exist.
+Outdoor shops sell a variety of tough proprietary water bottles which are claimed to have various advantages for use on the hill but in our experience, these are solutions to problems that don't exist.
 The extra toughness means extra weight, and we have never found any need for it.
 We have used the standard 500ml supermarket spring water bottles for years and never had a problem, and they are very light at 19g.
-If it drops below freezing overnight they must be protected and we put them just under the edge of the sleeping bags, or even inside them in extremely cold conditions.
+In subzero winter temperatures they must be protected and we put them along the inside edge of the sleeping bags.

-These are very flexible and press flat very easily, but can also stand upright on a stable base.
-They are taste-free and can be frozen or filled with hot water, and we use the conventional plastic screw cap to avoid freezing up in winter, which was a problem with the Ortlieb.
-Having a standard threaded neck like an ordinary bottle, pouring is much easier and faster than the Ortlieb.
-Push-pull tops are also available, and the containers come in several sizes, we find the 2l size most convenient.
+We use these to collect extra water for the pitch.
+They are flexible and press flat very easily, but can also stand upright on a stable base.
+They are taste-free and can be frozen or filled with hot water, and we use the conventional plastic screw cap to avoid freezing up in winter.
+Push-pull tops are also available and the containers come in several sizes, we find the 2l size most convenient.